 Although Sanur was one of the first areas in Bali to become established as a tourist area, this seaside town still manages to retain its sleepy fishing village vibe.
 Life is easy here with the beach at your doorstep, calm shallow waters that are perfect for young kids and those looking for a leisurely dip, and friendly restaurants, cafes and bars lining the sands and the main street of Jalan Danau Tamblingan.
-Plus, there is a great mix of affordable guesthouses, luxury villas, boutique hotels and grand beach resorts for all budgets.
+Plus, there is a great selection of luxury beachfront villas, that are perfect for families and friends.

 Perhaps one of the reasons that so many people choose Sanur over other parts of Bali is the pleasant mix of old and new.
 Look past the trendy eateries and live music bars, and you’ll find that tradition is alive and well here.
 Sanur is home to a large community of Brahmans (members of the priest caste), so there are plenty of interesting temples in the area and ceremonies that take place throughout the year.
 During the first half of the 20th century, many Western artists and intellectuals settled in Sanur, and you can still see their influence in the art and architecture around town.

 Sanur is home to the oldest dated artifact in Bali, the Prasasti Belanjong.
 This stone pillar resides in the Pura Belanjong temple and is inscribed with Sanskrit writing that dates back to the 10th century and provides details about military conquests from that time.
 There are also plenty of ancient temples lining the coast in Sanur that are steeped in history and ritual.
 For nature lovers, Serangan (also known as Turtle Island) is home to a Turtle Conservation and Education Center where you can visit the turtle hatchery, see baby turtles being released into the sea and learn about how injured turtles are nursed back to health.

 Things to Do